FarronF/limerick-council-meetings/meetings/2022/05/23-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th March 2022.md

 On the proposal of Councillor Teskey, seconded by Councillor Sheahan (J), the

-Recommendation was ‘that, the increase in burial ground charges be reversed.’--- 14
+Recommendation was ‘that, the increase in burial ground charges be reversed.’
+---
+14

 With the permission of the Mayor, the following Notice of Motion - No. 20 - was taken